Sohrab Ahmari: Career

 After serving as a Robert L. Bartley fellow at The Wall Street Journal in 2012, Ahmari joined the publication as assistant books editor.
-He then served as an editorial page writer based in London, where he wrote editorials and commissions and edited op-eds for the Journal's European edition.
+He then served as an editorial page writer based in London, writing editorials and commissions and editing op-eds for The Journal's European edition.

 In these positions, Ahmari wrote book reviews, op-eds, and conducted interviews with prominent politicians, activists, and intellectuals for The Journal's "Weekend Interview" feature.